jmo1point0/homework9/README.md

  undefined

  ## Contributing:
- Contributions made by Jordan Mossing using various technolgies, but anyone could go ahead and fill out this readme generator and create a readME.
+ Contributions made by Jordan Mossing using various technolgies, but anyone could go ahead and fill out this readme generator and create a readME file in the future for future projects.

  ## Test:
- I ran through the readME generator in the terminal serveral times to test it, get, the product to my liking, and to work out and bugs.
+ I ran through the readME generator in the terminal serveral times to test it, get the product to my liking, and to work out and bugs.
 This was done right in the integrated terminal.
 Run command node index.js and fill out all the prompts.

  ## Questions: